-- i.
-CTIP Awardees will be allowed to retain USNH provided dental care and life insurance at the active employee premium rates for a period of three years. - ii.
+i.
+CTIP Awardees will be allowed to retain USNH provided dental care and life insurance at the active employee premium rates for a period of three years.

+- ii.
 CTIP Awardees will receive a stipend equal to 57.5% of his/her final annual salary rate.
 For purposes of this calculation, salary shall consist of any stipend for Chairperson duties or for formal interim appointments as described in University System Policy (USY V.F.8.6).
-The stipend may be paid biweekly over a 12- or 24-month, schedule or may be paid as a one-time lump-sum payment.
+The stipend may be paid bi-weekly over a 12- or 24-month, schedule or may be paid as a one-time lump-sum payment.
 The stipend is subject to withholding and is not considered "regular earnings."
 The choice to receive the stipend as a one-time lump-sum payment or over the course of either a 12-or 24-month schedule must be stated at the time of the CTIP application.
 Stipend payments begin effective July 1st following retirement.
 Lump-sum payments will be made within 30 days of the effective retirement date (June 30). - iii.
 CTIP Awardees may choose to retain access to medical coverage OR elect to receive a one-time \$10,000 payment.
 The choice to elect medical coverage or take the payment must be stated at the time of the CTIP application. - 1.
 Medical coverage option will provide access to the "active-KSCEA-employee coverage" for a period up to three years or to age 65, whichever comes first. - 2.
-Faculty enrolled in Retiree Medical will have the option to maintain coverage till age 65 and to maintain coverage for enrolled spouses until spouse reaches age 65 and/or for dependents as long as the dependents are otherwise eligible.
+Faculty enrolled in Retiree Medical will have the option to maintain coverage till age 65 and to maintain coverage for enrolled spouses until spouse reaches age 65 and/or for dependents as long as the dependents are otherwise eligible. - d.

-d.
 Application.

-- i.
-CTIP applications for retirement effective June 2015 and June 2016 will be announced and an application made available no later than March 15, 2015.
-Completed applications for CTIP must be received in the Office of Human Resources no later than 5 p.m. on April 30, 2015.
-Retirement date must be stated at time of application.
-Final determination of awardees and notification to recipients will be made no later than May 15, 2015. - ii.
-Each subsequent year, the application period for CTIP will be open from February 1 through March 31 for retirements effective June 30 after the subsequent academic year.
+Each year, the application period for CTIP will be open from February 1 through March 31 for retirements effective June 30 after the subsequent academic year.
 Completed applications for CTIP must be received in the Office of Human Resources no later than 5 p.m. on March 31 each year.

-Confirmation and notification to recipients of CTIP awards will be made no later than May1st following the application cycle.
+Confirmation and notification to recipients of CTIP awards will be made no later than May1st following the application cycle. - e.

-- e.
 Verification.
 It will be the responsibility of the Office of Human Resources to validate and confirm the eligibility of all applications for CTIP.
 Faculty applying for CTIP will be required to provide proof of age by providing a birth certificate copy. - f.
-Acceptance - i.
-For CTIP awards effective June 30, 2015 the award will be considered "accepted" and irrevocable unless declined in writing and submitted to the Office of Human Resources before June 15, 2015. - ii.
-For CTIP awards in subsequent cycles, the award will be considered "accepted" and irrevocable unless declined in writing and submitted to the Office of Human Resources before June 1st. - g.
-Non-Grievability Except as to matters of process, neither the Association nor a faculty member shall have the right to grieve the discretionary award (or non-award) of a CTIP application. - 2.
+Acceptance.
+The CTIP award will be considered "accepted" and irrevocable unless declined in writing and submitted to the Office of Human Resources before June 1st. - g.
+Non-Grievability.
+Except as to matters of process, neither the Association nor a faculty member shall have the right to grieve the discretionary award (or non-award) of a CTIP application. - 2.
 Option Two: Reduction in FTE in Transition Year(s) A faculty member may choose to transition to retirement by reducing his/her FTE to a range between 50% and 80%, receiving pro-rated salary while maintaining full-benefits eligibility for a period up to three years.
-This retirement transition provision allows the retiring faculty member to access 403B monics while still an active employee.
+This retirement transition provision allows the retiring faculty member to access 403B monies while still an active employee.
 To be eligible, the retiring faculty member must be at least 59 and 1⁄2 years old and have ten (10) years of status USNH service.
 Requests for this option must be made in writing and are subject to approval by the Dean and Provost.
 Faculty requesting and being granted a retirement transition under this option are not eligible to apply for the CTIP Plan (Option 1).